SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 11. Once the script has been executed the database schema "bikestore" will have been created, click the **Close** button.
 <img src="images/Click_close.png">
 12. Click the refresh icon to see it listed in the set of available schema.</br>
-13. Go to azure portal **Click on resource groups>ODL_dms_XXXX-cloudrg>Open the app service**,that you created in previous exercise.
+13. Go to azure portal **Click on resource groups>ODL_dms_XXXX-cloudrg>Open the app service** that you created in previous exercise.
 You can see the status of website.</br>
 <img src="images/webapp_status.png">

 ## Exercise 5: Scale Up Azure Database for MySQL